crististinga/personal_site/README.md

 # personal_site
-A personal site created using Flask, HTML, CSS and Bootstrap 5.
+A personal site created using HTML, CSS, Bootstrap 5 and JavaScript.